 Please note, although technicians are familiar with your case, some questions may still need to be answered by the veterinarian.
 In this situation, the veterinarian may provide updates for your pet through the technician or a telephone update will be provided as soon as possible.

-We are a 24 hour facility and emergencies may come in at any time.
+We are a 24-hour facility and emergencies may come in at any time.
 Please understand our technicians have a responsibility to care for the patients in the hospital.
-They will try to accommodate your visitation schedule, however there may be conflicts depending on the case load.
+They will try to accommodate your visitation schedule, however, there may be conflicts depending on the caseload.

 The best time to schedule a visit is Mon-Fri, 9 am- 6 pm, as more staff is available to assist with your needs.
 Our goal is to do our best to accommodate your availability when scheduling appointments.

-Please note on evenings and weekends, staff is limited and visitation appointments are strongly recommended to provide the best possible visit for both you and your pet.
+Please note on evenings and weekends, the staff is limited and visitation appointments are strongly recommended to provide the best possible visit for both you and your pet.